We are pleased to announce our full agenda and speaker session details!

 Kellas Midstream and our Role in Decarbonising the North East

 Kellas Midstream own and operate critical energy infrastructure which transports c.
-40% of UK produced gas and we are developing blue and green hydrogen projects.
-Following a brief introduction to the projects their role in supporting the North East economy and decarbonization will be discussed including how they sit in the wider national context.
+40% of UK produced gas.
+They are also developing blue and green hydrogen projects.
+Following a brief introduction to the projects, their role in supporting the North East economy and decarbonization will be discussed, including how they sit in the wider national context.

-- Abigail Bell, Events and Sponsorship Manager, NEPIC and Professor Justin Perry, Professor of Chemistry and Departmental Head of Research and Knowledge Exchange
+• Abigail Bell, Innovation Executive, NEPIC and Professor Justin Perry, Professor of Chemistry and Departmental Head of Research and Knowledge Exchange

 Tees Valley Process Sector Mapping Study